AnakinSolo1983/Master-s-Project-2.5-Gb-s-Ethernet-for-consumer-hardware/scripts/README.md

 Positive test-case scripts are test_ip.sh, test_xdp.sh, test_pcn.sh, test_xdp_mod.sh, test_ip_mod.sh, with the first two are used for Netfilter and XDP ACL with original rules, while the other three use the modified rules.
 Scripts test_irq.sh and test_prf.sh assign irqs to the cores and perform the test itself respectively for Netfilter and XDP ACL.
 For pcn, there are separate scripts; tpcn_irq.sh and tpcn_pf.sh that access the virtual machine.

 Scripts irqaft.sh, netflt.sh, nginx_kill.sh, nginx_start.sh, nginx_vm_setup.sh, perfcp.sh, perf_get.sh, servirq.sh, and xdp.sh are scripts used for testing with pcn-iptables, in which a virtual machine acts as the server.
 This scripts must be stored within the virtual machine and executed using ssh command.
+Scripts testrX.sh and pX_xdp.py are used to load rules into pcn-iptables and thus must be located on VM as well.

 For negative test-cases, the first script for each test-case summons a pcap file required for the given rule-set.
 It is then used in the third script.
 Scripts for negative test-case end with "_pc.sh"; txdp_mod_pc.sh (XDP ACL for modified rules), txp_pc.sh, tip_mod_pc.sh, tip_pc.sh, with the scripts for irq assignment and testing are tpc_irq.sh and ts_pcap.sh.
 For pcn-iptables, the scripts are tpcn_pc.sh and tpcn_pcap.sh, the script for irq assignment is the same.